Fod-Team/fodubu.com-mainnet/README.md

 🌟 Vision

-FODUBU is designed to empower the Burundian community through dynamic blockchain integration, leveraging Pi Network for economic engagement.
+FODUBU Digital commerce designed to empower the Burundian community through agricutural,businessess ,industrial and dynamic blockchain integration, leveraging Pi Network for economic engagement.
 Our platform aims for a fully dynamic, future-ready website with motivational visuals and high-standard features.

 -